Additive Bayesian variable selection under censoring and misspecification: Results for the probit model

-Our technical conditions for the probit model are presented in Section \ref{app:Probit} in the Suplementary Material.
-Briefly, condition C3 guarantees that there is no separation in the data in a sequence of sets whose probability converges to 1.
-This, in turn, implies log-likelihood concavity, existence and uniqueness of the MLE \citep{albert:1984}.
-A detailed study of which situations lead to perfect separation is beyond our scope, but see \cite{lesaffre:1989} and \cite{heinze:2002}.
-The remaining conditions are analogous to A1-A4 in Section \ref{sec:theory}.
+Briefly, C3 guarantees that there is no perfect separation in the data in a sequence of sets whose probability converges to 1, which implies log-likelihood concavity \citep{albert:1984}.
+A detailed study of which situations lead to perfect separation is beyond our scope, we refer the reader to \cite{lesaffre:1989} and \cite{heinze:2002}.
+The remaining conditions are analogous to Conditions A1-A4 for the Gaussian AFT model, discussed in Section \ref{sec:proof_asymp}.